Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

    * There was only one problem I encountered while developing this website, and it was not an issue with the website itself.
 When I first tried to use jshint, I was getting a lot of errors which read "'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
 I had no idea what they were about.
 I Googled it and was unable to find an answer.
    * As a result, I went to Slack see if anyone else had this same issue.
 Someone was able to help.
 They explained that I would need to add /*jshint esversion: 6 */ at the top of the page, and then all these errors would be solved.

+## Unfixed Bugs<div id='id-unfixed'>
+   * There was an issue with the restart button when testing the website on an Iphone pro 12.
+The text in the button spilled over to the bottom border of the button.
+I tried adding padding to the button which improved the aesthetic of the button on most devices, but did not resolve the problem on the Iphone 12.

 # Technologies Used<div id='id-tech'>
  * HTML5
  * CSS3